 Based in San Francisco but comprised of Midwestern and Southern transplants with a devotion to honest roots based American music, they weave a sonic tapestry framed by wailing guitars, churning organ, and more than a slight nod to the southern gospel music of their past.
 The band has garnered buzz for their live shows which transform traditional music venues into sweaty, hip-shaking, psychedelic tent revivals.

 The band went into the studio for nine days in 2014 to record their self-titled debut record and then focused on playing live and touring a good swath of the US.
-And, for the new kids on the block, the band has had the incredible good fortune of sharing the stage with such acts as Leon Russell, Heartless Bastards, Soul Asylum, Living Colour, and The Doobie Brothers.
+And, for the new kids on the block, the band has had the incredible good fortune of sharing the stage with such acts as Leon Russell, Dinosaur Jr., Strawberry Alarm Clock, Heartless Bastards, Living Colour, Soul Asylum, and The Doobie Brothers.

 The early reviews of their debut record have ticked off comparisons to many legendary artists such as Humble Pie, The Band, the Grateful Dead, the Faces, and the Black Crowes.
 Gallagher’s dynamic vocal range has brought repeated comparisons to both Neil Young and Robert Plant.